Blackpool Tower: Operation

 The lifts and winding gear were again replaced in 1992.
 The same year, the tower complex was renamed Tower World, and was opened by Diana, Princess of Wales.
 The tower is usually painted in dark red, except for its centenary year in 1994 when it was painted gold by abseiling painters.
 In 1998, a "Walk of Faith" glass floor panel was opened at the top of the tower.
 Made up of two sheets of laminated glass, it weighs half a tonne and is two inches thick.
 In October 2007, a laser beam installed on the Tower for the duration of the annual Illuminations was criticised by astronomer Sir Patrick Moore, presenter of television programme The Sky at Night, who said: "Light pollution is a huge problem.
 I am not saying we should turn all the lights out, that is not practical, but there are some things which are very unnecessary.
 The Blackpool Tower light is certainly something I do not think we should be doing.
 I very much oppose it."
 The beam could be seen 30 mi away; Moore called for it to be stopped.
 The centre for Astrophysics at the University of Central Lancashire in Preston said the laser has added to a spiralling problem affecting astronomy.

 The tower has transmitters for local FM station Radio Wave 96.5 and some non-broadcast services.

 The tower continued to be owned by the Bickerstaffe family until 1964, when the Blackpool Tower Company was sold to EMI.
-Since then it has been owned by Trust House Forte, First Leisure, and Leisure Parcs Ltd, owned by Trevor Hemmings.
-In March 2010, it was announced that Blackpool Council had bought Blackpool Tower, and that the Merlin Entertainment Group would manage it and add various attractions, including a new Dungeon attraction, and a new observation deck called Blackpool Tower Eye would operate at the top of the tower.
-The company was also to manage the Blackpool Louis Tussauds waxwork museum, to be rebranded as Madame Tussauds.
+Since then it has been owned by Trust House Forte, First Leisure Corporation, and Leisure Parcs Ltd, owned by Trevor Hemmings.
+In March 2010, it was announced that Blackpool Council had bought Blackpool Tower, and that the Merlin Entertainment Group would manage it and add various attractions, including a new Dungeon attraction and a new observation deck called Blackpool Tower Eye.

-On 12 December 2021, the Tower was evacuated after reports of smoke.
+On 12 December 2021, the tower was evacuated after reports of smoke.
 Fire services found it was caused by an electrical fault in a neighbouring property.

+On 28 December 2023, at around 14:15 GMT, flames were reported close to the top of the tower.
+Lancashire Fire & Rescue responded with six fire engines, a drone team and rope rescue.
+In addition to this, LFRS were also supported by a helicopter from the National Police Air Service.
+Later that day, at around 16:30 GMT, it was revealed that the 'flames' were in fact orange netting that was blowing in the wind.

+In 2025, it was announced that the Tower would be taken over from Merlin Entertainments and operated by Blackpool Council under a new company, Blackpool Tourism Ltd, from August.
+The Blackpool Dungeons continue to operate under a franchise agreement with Merlin.